TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/tektelickonamicro/_index.md

 aliases: [/gateways/tektelickonamicro]
 ---

-This page guides you to connect Tektelic Kona Micro IoT LoRaWAN Gateway to {{% tts %}}.
+This page guides you to connect Tektelic Kona Micro IoT LoRaWAN® Gateway to {{% tts %}}.

 <!--more-->